danielxhogan/dotfiles/install.md

 VSCode
   - open settings and search for font
   - under Editor: Font Family, change the first choice inside the quotes to an existing font with spaces
+  - Source Code Pro is a good default

 i3
   - find the i3bar section in i3 config file